zolodev/TheRustProgrammingLanguage/README.md

 ## TL;DR
 I rate this book 4/5

-Whould I recommend this book?
+Should I recommend this book?

 Yes, but **not** to a beginner.